ebiwd/EBI-Pattern-library/index.md

 SASS
 : We have not used Foundation's compilable CSS, nor have we added any other compile required tooling.
 This was done to keep implementation as simple as possible, and it offered limited benefits.
 However, we have implement the vanilla release of Foundation, so there's no reason you couldn't swap that out.
 As internal users become more familiar with Foundation and we further optimise, a future release may use SASS.

-Animation
-: Using CSS3 and JavaScript animations there are many opportunities to make our sites look good and function better, but we want to take this one step at a time and get other items in order.
-Currently on target for v1.5. <span data-tooltip aria-haspopup="true" class="has-tip" data-disable-hover='false' tabindex=1 title="Foundation does have a complementary animation toolset that we've not bundled, but you could...">Feel free to experiment with subtle animations</span>, let us know if you do.

 </section>

 <section id="help" data-magellan-target="help" markdown="1">